ashishstomar/top-calculator/README.md

 JavaScript Final Foundation Course Project:  Calculator

-This repository houses the final project for a foundational JavaScript course, focusing on building a basic calculator using HTML, CSS, and JavaScript.
+This repository houses the final project for a foundational JavaScript course, focusing on building a fully functional calculator using HTML, CSS, and JavaScript.
 The calculator is designed to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

 Features:
-User-friendly interface with responsive design using HTML and CSS.
+User-friendly minimalist and colourful interface with responsive design using HTML and CSS.
 Implementation of core arithmetic operations using JavaScript.
-Support for addition, subtraction, multiplication, and division.
+Support for addition, subtraction, multiplication, division and factorial.
 Clear button for resetting the calculator.
 Error handling for invalid inputs.

 Getting Started:
 Clone this repository to your local machine.
-Open index.html in your preferred web browser.\
+Open index.html in your preferred web browser.
+Or check the deployed site, link is in the project description.

 Start calculating!